It is said that the secret ingredient to every relationship in life is always love, but sometimes love alone is not enough.

 Givers by nature

-Such teens are wired with immense unrecognized potential.
-They are talented and socially tough beings because they are used to even tougher situations in their routine family life.
+Such adult children of narcissistic parents are wired with immense unrecognized potential.
+They are talented and socially robust beings because they are used to even tough situations in their routine family lives.

 Journey to healing

-On the bright side, children of narcissist parents are remarkable warriors and fighters.
+On the bright side, children of narcissists are remarkable warriors and fighters.

-They do not give up easily.
+Such children of narcissists do not give up easily.
 As a trauma and abuse survivor, they are open to pave new paths for their healing journey.
-They may be addicted to certain habits to cope up adversity; however, they are fighters by nature, they value the struggle and try to be empathetic with others.
+They may be addicted to certain habits to cope with adversity; however, they are fighters by nature; they value the struggle and try to be empathetic with others.